m-jmc/US-COVID-Tracing/README.md

 <br>

 ### [COVID Dashboard](https://m-jmc.github.io)
+A dashboard summary of some of the visualizations included below.

 <br>

 ### [US County Level Analysis](https://www.kaggle.com/mcnamamj/us-county-spread-sir-mice-svm)
+County level analysis and trending using publicly available census and county health profile data.

 <br>

 ### [US and Global Analysis](https://www.kaggle.com/mcnamamj/covid-19-graphing-and-mapping)
-*Global Analysis data and script found on kaggle only.*
+Initial global exploration of the COVID outbreak and spread. *Global Analysis data and script found on kaggle only.*